Farley Rosa

-Farley Vieira Rosa (born 14 January 1994) is a Brazilian professional footballer who plays as a left winger for China League One club Guangdong GZ-Power.
+Farley Vieira Rosa (born 14 January 1994) is a Brazilian professional footballer who plays as a left winger for China League One club Suzhou Dongwu.

 Club career

 Farley Rosa is a product of the Sporting Clube de Portugal youth sportive school system.
 In July 2013 he signed a contract with the Ukrainian Premier League club FC Sevastopol.
-On 9 July 2016, Greek Superleague club Panetolikos officially announced the signing of Rosa on a two-year contract.
+On 9 July 2016, Super League Greece club Panetolikos officially announced the signing of Rosa on a two-year contract.
 Despite coming usually as a substitute he finished the 2016–17 season having recorded five goals and six assists.
 He began the next season with some fluctuations in his performances, but after some time he became a very important part in the team's plans.
 On 26 November 2017, he sealed an anxious 3–1 home win against AEL, which was the first since matchday 6.

 On 29 April 2022, Rosa signed with Chinese Super League club Tianjin Jinmen Tiger.

 On 13 February 2024, Rosa signed with K League 1 club Daejeon Hana Citizen.

 On 27 June 2024, Rosa signed with Chinese Super League club Nantong Zhiyun.

+On 16 January 2026, Guangdong GZ-Power announced his departure after the 2025 season.

+On 29 June 2026, Rosa returned to China and joined China League One club Suzhou Dongwu.